-The Board has responsibility for Tŷ Hafan's overall strategy and future direction.
+The board has responsibility for Tŷ Hafan's overall strategy and future direction.

 Martin has spent over twenty years working with major retailers and financial services companies advising on branch development planning, positioning and developing retail marketing initiatives.

 Keith was born and brought up in Cardiff.
 He went to Whitchurch Grammar School and trained as a doctor at the Welsh National School of Medicine, qualifying in 1976.
 He worked as a General Practitioner in Barry for over 36 years until he retired in 2016.
-He was a trainer for General Practice and was involved in teaching, particularly in the field of respiratory medicine.